 - Sharp Health Plan: 0.7% decrease.

 - Valley Health Plan: (expanded to cover San Benito and Monterey counties): 5.5% increase.

 - Western Health Advantage: 3% increase.

 But as is always the case, weighted average rate increases don’t paint a full picture:

-- They only apply to full-price plans, and very few enrollees pay full price for their coverage (as of February 2021, 85% of Covered CA enrollees were receiving premium subsidies; that percentage increased later in 2021, after the American Rescue Plan was implemented).
+- They only apply to full-price plans, and very few enrollees pay full price for their coverage (90% of Covered CA’s 2022 enrollees were receiving premium subsidies; this was higher than usual, thanks to the American Rescue Plan).
 For people who are receiving subsidies, the net rate change from one year to the next will depend on how their specific plan’s rates are changing, as well as any changes in their premium subsidy amount (which depends on the cost of the benchmark plan, as well as the enrollee’s projected income for the coming year).